Diaper couching (goldwork)

 Identifying Diaper couching (goldwork)

-Diaper couching can be identified as a couching method that uses coloured thread to couch metal thread so that the coloured thread creates a pattern over the metal thread.
+Diaper couching can be identified as a couching method that uses coloured thread to couch metal thread so that the coloured thread creates a pattern.

 Letitia Higgin, RSN Handbook of Embroidery (1880) , p.42